fairagro/m4.2_basic_middleware/README.md

 A few notes on this docker run call:

 - We run the container without root privileges as user `nonroot`.
 This user is defined in the Wolfi base image.
-- `config.yml` and `ssh_key.pem` specify the configuration. `config.yml` is mounted as volume, whereas the content of `ssh_key.epm` is passed as environment variable `SSH_PRIVATE_KEY`.
+- `config.yml` and `ssh_key.pem` specify the configuration. `config.yml` is mounted as volume, whereas the content of `ssh_key.pem` is passed as environment variable `SSH_PRIVATE_KEY`.
 This is to prevent from permission issues.
 The ssh key is for git interaction with the remote repository specified in the config file.
-Of course it needs to be already known to the git repo.
+Of course the key already needs to be registered with the git repo.
-- The local git working folder would preferably also be mounted into the container so its contents could be cached between container runs.
-  But this seems not to be possible -- at least not without administrational permission on the host machine.
-The issue is that mounted volumes always belong to root, but the container does not run with root permissions, so it has no write access to the folder.
+- As an alternative to access git via `ssh`, it's also possible to use the `https` protocol.
+In this case you will need to create a personal access token in the github user interface to gain write access to the middleware repo.
+This access token is passed in terms of the environment variable `ACCESS_TOKEN`.

 ## Notes on the python version ##